 the Z = 16k for C in series with 4k7 so loading effect is

 Stabilization of amplifiers like this one require deep

 understanding of basic LCR behaviour.
 You don't need to

 practical application of basic concepts.

-bandpass filter with loops of NFB.
+active bandpass filter with loops of NFB.